VIKING DINNER & LANDING 5/6 August 2017

 In 1961, a group of intellectuals from the area of the Ulla river decided to recreate the landing of King Ulfo “The Viking”.
 They were pursuing to revive the Galician culture and history, in spite of the Franco dictatorship restrictions.
 It was such a success that it was decided to repeat it annually.

 My personal point of view

-You have also the opportunity to join with me in enjoying this festival.
+You also have the opportunity to join with me in enjoying this festival.
 Contact me, in case you are interested.